dreger/kqdreger.com/_posts/2013-01-03-fix-your-mount-union-email.md

 date: 2013-01-03
 ---

-**Update:** Added information about keeping our @mountunion.edu addresses for life.
-For those looking to set up your iOS / Android device *without* needing a passcode, jump down to the "IMAP and POP clients" section below.
+**UPDATE:** I simplified the instructions for those looking to set up your mobile email *without* the required passcode.
+More instructions under the "IMAP and POP clients" section.

 This past week, my iPhone's email just stopped working.
 It wasn't long before many of my friends began complaining of similar problems.
 I knew that somewhere, a switch was flipped and the new Mount Union email system was finally set loose.